open-pioneer/trails-starter/docs/reference/Package.md

 }
 ```

-#### Referencing all services that implement an interface from the UI
+#### Referencing all services that provide an interface from the UI

+Gather all services that provide a certain interface name:

 ```js
 // build.config.mjs